lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    This document does not make any decision as to which fragment delivery reliability option(s) need to be supported over a specific LPWAN technology.

-This document provides examples of the different reliability options described (see Appendix A).
+   Examples of the different reliability options described are provided in Appendix A.

 ## Reliability options: discussion